WVU has a long history of successful energy research

 Aligned with its mission as a land grant university serving the needs of the state, WVU established mining education, research, and extension programs nearly a century ago.
 Since 1979, WVU’s National Research Center for Coal and Energy (NRCCE) has advanced technology in key areas of concern to West Virginia’s energy industry from coal mining and processing to oil and gas extraction, energy efficiency, mine land reclamation, health concerns, and water use.

-Our College of Benjamin M. Statler College of Engineering and Mineral Resources fosters education excellence, as well as research focusing on coal, oil and natural gas, electrical power management, engine efficiency, and energy materials, among others.
+Our Benjamin M. Statler College of Engineering and Mineral Resources fosters education excellence, as well as research focusing on coal, oil and natural gas, electrical power management, engine efficiency, and energy materials, among others.

 Founded in the early 1990’s, the Natural Resource Analysis Center of the Davis College of Agriculture, Natural Resources and Design provides analysis and data to drive decisions in economic development and environmental sustainability.